nobias-fht/pasteur_n2v/docs/how-to/lexicon.md

 ??? example "Loss function"
     Function aimed at judging "how good" the network performs by comparing the prediction output to a "ground-truth" value.
-Throughout training, we vizualise the loss function on both the training and validation sets in order to assess how well the training is going.
+Throughout training, we visualise the loss function on both the training and validation sets in order to assess how well the training is going.

 ??? example "Neuron"